-The Exclusion Panel will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+The panel of the Local Governing Body will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:

-- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test
+- The exclusion is permanent; - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test.

-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Exclusion Panel of the governing board must consider any representations made by parents.
+Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Local Governing Body panel must consider any representations made by parents.
 However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil.

-Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board, the Exclusion Panel of the governing board will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.
+Where the pupil has been suspended for more than 5, but not more than 15 school days, in a single term, and the parents make representations to the governing body, the panel of the Local Governing Body will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
+If the parents do not make representations, the governing body is not required to meet and it cannot direct the headteacher to reinstate the pupil.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Exclusion Panel of the governing board will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the Exclusion Panel of the governing board may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.
+Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the panel of the Local Governing Body will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
+If this is not practicable, the panel of the Local Governing Body may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.

-The following parties will be invited to a meeting of the governing board and allowed to make representations or share information:
+The following parties will be invited to a meeting of the panel of the Local Governing Body and allowed to make representations or share information:

-- Parents, or the pupil if they are 18 or over (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - The headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after.
+- Parents (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - The headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after - A representative from the Local Authority can attend and make representations only if invited by the Local Governing Body.
+Parents may request that the local authority and/or the home local authority attend a meeting of an academy's governing board as an observer; that representative may only make representations with the Local Governing Body's consent.